CoreyOdonis/Technical-writing-on-Glasp.co/Technical writing on how to use Glasp/Glasp Technical Writting Article.md

 ## HOW TO SHARE AND EXPORT HIGHLIGHTS TO OTHER PLATFORMS
 - Go to your profile section and click "See your highlights" or click on "My highlight" on the navigation menu or select another users' article you wish to share.
-- Select an article you want to share/export, then click "share icon" on the botttom right of the highlight > select any of the two options provided.
+- Select an article you want to share/export, then click the `share icon` on the botttom right of the highlight > select any of the two options provided.
 ![Share another users highlight by clicking on the "share" icon](./img/Share%20highlight.png)

 - head down to which platform you want to share the highlight and paste the link you just copied earlier.